 Requirements for the degree consist of a total of 32 semester hours made up of required courses, a selection of at least three elective courses from the broad range of biomedical sciences, and completion of a M.S. thesis.

-Students must take additional courses from those approved by the Biomedical Sciences Graduate Program Committee (see Course list on this website ).
-The choice of elective courses will be determined on an individual basis through consultation between the students and their advisor(s).
+Students must take additional courses from those approved by the Biomedical Sciences Graduate Program Committee (see course list on this website ).
+The choice of elective courses will be determined on an individual basis through consultation between the student and their advisor.
 Credit for reading courses, laboratory rotations, research, and thesis preparation is arranged on an individual basis.

-After receiving approval for admission to graduate studies and prior to enrolling for coursework, the student will consult with the Biomedical Sciences Graduate Program Director, who will serve as the student's initial advisor.
-The Graduate Program Director will help the student select coursework and will suggest other faculty with whom the student may consult in order to secure a permanent advisor (mentor).
+After receiving approval for admission to graduate studies and prior to enrolling for coursework, the student will consult with the Oral Biology (OBIO) Graduate Program Director, who will serve as the student's initial advisor.
+The OBIO Graduate Program Director will help the student select coursework and will suggest other faculty with whom the student may consult in order to secure a permanent advisor (mentor).

-Each student is required to meet with their advisor/mentor and/or the Graduate Program Director prior to the beginning of each semester to discuss coursework for the upcoming semester and progress toward the degree.
-The Biomedical Sciences Graduate Program Committee will review the progress of students on a regular basis.
+Each student is required to meet with their advisor/mentor and/or the OBIO Graduate Program Director prior to the beginning of each semester to discuss coursework for the upcoming semester and progress toward the degree.
+The OBIO Graduate Program Committee will review the progress of students on a regular basis.

 In some cases, an Advisory Committee may be appointed for the student to facilitate construction of their degree plan.
-The Advisory Committee will be approved by the Graduate Program Committee and will most often consist of the student's proposed mentor, and two other members.
+The Advisory Committee will be approved by the OBIO Graduate Program Committee that will most often consist of the student's proposed mentor, and two other members.
 All mentors and committee members must be TAMU graduate faculty.
-External committee members must be special graduate faculty (see graduate faculty on this website).
+External committee members must be special graduate faculty (see graduate faculty at OGAPS.tamu/faculty-advisors/search).

-By no later than the completion of the second semester of residence, each student will select a mentor from among the TAMBCD graduate faculty.
+By no later than the completion of the second semester of residence, each student will select a mentor from among the College of Dentistry graduate faculty.
 The mentor will be responsible for helping the student formulate a degree plan, including appropriate course work and a research proposal.

 The qualities of a good mentor are numerous.
 The mentor: 1) must produce scholarly activity and be able to establish a close rapport with the graduate student; 2) should have a substantial background in the methodology for the proposed project and be able to guide the student with formulating a credible scientific design; and 3) must have sufficient time for research and for counsel and supervision of the student.

-The student, in consultation with the mentor and Thesis Committee, will develop a proposed degree plan for submission to the Department of Biomedical Sciences Graduate Program Director by no later than the end of the second semester of residence.
-Part-time students may submit this plan at a later time as determined by the pace of their program and consultation with the Graduate Program Director.
+The student, in consultation with the mentor and Advisory Committee, will develop a proposed degree plan for submission to the Office for Graduate Professional Studies (OGAPS) via DPSS (Document Processing Submission System) by no later than the end of the second semester of residence.
+Part-time students may submit this plan at a later time as determined by the pace of their program and consultation with the OBIO Graduate Program Director.
 A form is used to establish or change a degree plan; after being filled in, a hard copy should be printed and the required signatures obtained.
 This form can be found at:

-In addition to the degree plan, the student will prepare a written narrative that must contain a listing of completed and ongoing course work, an approximate listing of future coursework, and a list of Thesis Committee members.
-The Department of Biomedical Sciences Graduate Program Committee will review this document and make suggestions for changes as appropriate.
+In addition to the degree plan, the student will prepare a written narrative that must contain a listing of completed and ongoing course work, an approximate listing of future coursework, and a list of Advisory Committee members.
+The OBIO Graduate Program Committee will review this document and make suggestions for changes as appropriate.
 In the case of students pursuing simultaneous clinical certification, the degree plan must also be approved by the student’s Clinical Graduate Program Director.